Gemini Ganesan: Bollywood career

 Gemini Ganesan acted in a few Hindi films, most of which were remakes of his Tamil films.
-His first Hindi film was Missiamma's remake Miss Mary (1957), which became one of the biggest Indian hits of that year.
 He played the lead role in Devta, the Hindi version of his own Tamil film Kanavaney Kankanda Deivam.
+Missiamma's remake Miss Mary (1957), which became one of the biggest Indian hits of that year.
 He also acted in the Ruritanian epic film Raj Tilak (1958), based on his own Vanjikottai Valiban.
 It was a box office failure, having collapsed within a week of its release.
 He later appeared in a guest role in Nazrana (1961), the Hindi remake of his own Kalyana Parisu.
 Though the film was an average grosser, it was the 12th highest-grossing film of the year.

 Later years

-Later in his career, Ganesan switched to character roles, most notably the Telugu film Rudraveena (1988), its Tamil remake Unnal Mudiyum Thambi (1988), and Avvai Shanmughi (1996), in which he played the role of an old man longing for an old maid.
+Later in his career, Ganesan switched to character roles, most notably the Telugu film Rudraveena (1988), its Tamil remake Unnal Mudiyum Thambi (1988), and Avvai Shanmughi (1996), in which he played the role of an old man longing for the titular main character unaware of her actual gender.
 Near the end of his acting career, he chose to act mainly in television serials, most notably Krishnadasi.
 Ganesan also appeared in Mettukudi (1996), Kaalamellam Kadhal Vaazhga (1997), Thodarum (1998), and his last major role came the same year with Naam Iruvar Namakku Iruvar, followed by special appearances in Gemini (2002) and Adi Thadi (2004).